lmirosevic/GBDeviceInfo/README.md

 * OSX version now has methods for checking whether the App Store and/or IAP are available on the machine

 *March 2013 update*

-* iOS version now returns an object instead of a struct, so you should declare your variables as `GBDeviceDetails *deviceDetails` instead of the old static way `GBDeviceDetails deviceDetails`
+* iOS version now returns an object instead of a struct, so you should declare your variables as `GBDeviceInfo *deviceInfo` instead of the old static way `GBDeviceInfo deviceInfo`
 * Some properties in iOS lib have been renamed:
   * `iOSVersion` -> `majoriOSVersion`
   * `bigModelNumber` -> `majorModelNumber`